 Each year, the YMCA of the USA hosts YMCA National Advocacy Days in Washington, D.C.
 CEOs, staff, and volunteers from around the country gather to advocate for the YMCA’s Legislative Priorities by meeting with their members of Congress.

 The Youth Advocate Program at YMCA National Advocacy Days is designed for high school YMCA teen program participants interested in advocating on behalf of the Y’s policy priorities in support of youth development, healthy living, and social responsibility.
 Youth Advocates participate in Advocacy Days events as well as programming facilitated by Youth and Government staff.
 This programming introduces them to federal policymaking, Y-USA advocacy efforts, program alumni, public policy careers, and much more.

 Students submit an application (opens each fall) to represent their state as part of the Youth Advocate Program at YMCA National Advocacy Days.
 To learn more about the application process, please contact Derek Summerville at firstname.lastname@example.org.

 The YMCA Youth Governors Association (YGA), modeled on the National Governors Association (NGA) brings together high school students who serve as the Governor or head Presiding Officer for their respective YMCA Youth and Government state programs.

 Each state program sends their elected Youth Governor(s) to represent the state as members of the YGA.
 In some states with Model UN programs, the elected Secretaries General attend the conference as well.
-For states without a Youth and Government program, high school juniors/rising seniors can apply to serve as the Youth Governor of their state’s Youth Cabinet.
+For states without a Youth and Government program, high school juniors can apply to serve as the Youth Governor of their state’s Youth Cabinet during their senior year.